 Guidelines for base editing in mammalian cells

-ALEXIS C. KOMOR, LIU LAB, Post-doctoral fellow at Harvard University
+Contributed by: Alexis C. Komor, LIU LAB, Post-doctoral fellow at Harvard University

 Want to share your research with Benchling?
 Contact us.